 app dev

-command launches a local development environment, enabling real-time preview and testing.
+The app dev command launches a local development environment, enabling real-time preview and testing.
 It automates app building, environment setup, and store integration.

 Syntax